 The bank starts the foreclosure officially by filing a “complaint” (a suit) in court.
-The borrower will get a copy of the complaint, along with a summons and other notices about the foreclosure process.
+The borrower will get a copy of the complaint, a summons, and other notices about the foreclosure process.
 (N.Y.
 Real Prop.
 Acts.
 Law §§ 1303, 1320).
-Borrowers gets 20 or 30 days to respond to the complaint, depending on whether they're served personally or by another method.
+Borrowers get 20 or 30 days to respond to the complaint, depending on whether they're served personally or by another method.
 Notice of the sale must be published in a newspaper and publicly posted, in some cases.
 (N.Y.
 Real Prop.
 Acts.
 Law § 231).

 The law that requires settlement conferences applies to borrower-occupied properties.

-“Reinstating” is when you catch up on the missed payments, plus fees and costs, in order to stop a foreclosure.
+“Reinstating” is when you catch up on the missed payments, plus fees and costs, to stop a foreclosure.

 When a borrower’s total mortgage debt is more than the foreclosure sale price, the difference is called a “deficiency.”
 Some states allow the bank to seek a personal judgment, called a “deficiency judgment,” against the borrower for this amount.
 Other states prohibit deficiency judgments.

 In New York, a deficiency judgment is allowed if the borrower is personally served or appears in the lawsuit.
 To get the deficiency judgment, the bank has to make a motion with the court within 90 days of the consummation of the sale.
 The sale is consummated when the deed is delivered to the purchaser.
 (N.Y.
 Real Prop.
 Acts.
 Law § 1371).